Issaias-Win/airlines-bi-project-Data-warehouse-SSIS-SQL-SSMS-Power-BI-/README.md

 ## ✅ ETL Pipeline Development (SSIS)

--Designed and implemented a star-schema Data Warehouse by integrating five operational tables (BookedPassengers, Passengers, Hotels, HotelBookings, NoShowPassengers)
+- Designed and implemented a star-schema Data Warehouse by integrating five operational tables (BookedPassengers, Passengers, Hotels, HotelBookings, NoShowPassengers)

--Resolved complex data type issues, including datetime2 precision mismatches and NTEXT to NVARCHAR conversions
+- Resolved complex data type issues, including datetime2 precision mismatches and NTEXT to NVARCHAR conversions

--Built and automated data flow pipelines to load dimension and fact tables with referential integrity
+- Built and automated data flow pipelines to load dimension and fact tables with referential integrity

--Applied advanced SSIS transformations such as Lookups, Sort, Conditional Splits, and Data Conversion for clean and consistent data flow
+- Applied advanced SSIS transformations such as Lookups, Sort, Conditional Splits, and Data Conversion for clean and consistent data flow

--Developed a robust DimDate logic to handle surrogate keys and null-safe joins in time-based reporting
+- Developed a robust DimDate logic to handle surrogate keys and null-safe joins in time-based reporting